Background Check Compliance in Asia: What Employers Must Know

 Industry Typical Additional Requirements

-Financial Services Regulatory history, enforcement checks
+Financial Services Regulatory history checks

-Fintech Enhanced identity and sanctions checks
+Fintech Enhanced sanctions checks

-Education Child protection related checks (e.g., criminal record)
+Education Child protection checks

-Healthcare License verification, misconduct screening
+Healthcare License verification

 10. Governance & Documentation